Saksiu/Simple-Solutions-Cpp/README.md

 2. MonotonicRow - The longest "line" of numbers constantly increasing or decreasing is returned as the answer for each of the rows.
 3. SumOfTwo - Given a sorted vector of Integers, find a pair of elements that sum up to a val value.
 4. PartingArrays - Given an array of any type and size, using function templates return an array "seperated" using a custom lambda compare function.
+5. LinkedLists - Given an array of any type and size, using function templates create, resize and delete a linked list made of the array elements.